Farhan159258/AI-Interview-trainer/README.md

 ## License

-MIT — use this for your portfolio, resume projects, or as a starting point for something bigger.
+MIT — use this for your portfolio.